Protesters holding a banner that says No 2 Subcos

 What are wholly owned subsidiaries?

-A wholly owned subsidiary is an organisation set up at arm’s length but still owned by the trust.
-It means that those services currently provided in-house will be provided by a separate company that will employ staff who currently work for the NHS.
+A wholly owned subsidiary company (or ‘subco’) is an organisation set up at arm’s length but still owned by the trust.
+It means that services once provided in-house would be provided by a separate company, employing staff who previously worked for the NHS.

-Trusts claim that money will be saved by exploiting a tax loophole, but the major savings will come from employing new staff on non-NHS terms and conditions with no access to the NHS Pension Scheme.
+Subcos were initially proposed as a means of trusts exploiting a tax loophole, but the real savings were coming from employing new staff on non-NHS terms and conditions, with no access to the NHS Pension Scheme.

-UNISON believes this is a form of backdoor privatisation, with direct consequences for healthcare staff and potentially damaging ramifications for the NHS in England.
+UNISON has been calling this out as a form of backdoor privatisation, with direct consequences for healthcare staff.

 Resources